QCoDeS/Qcodes_contrib_drivers/readme.rst

 Contributing
 ############

-How to contribute a driver:

-This repository is open for contribution of new drivers.
-Each driver should contain an implementation of the driver and a Jupyter notebook showing how the drivers should be used.
+This repository is open for contribution of new drivers, as well as improvements to existing drivers.
+Each driver should contain an implementation of the driver and a Jupyter notebook showing how the driver should be used.
 In addition we strongly encourage writing tests for the drivers.
 An introduction for writing tests with PyVISA-sim can be found in the QCoDeS documentation linked below.

-Drivers are expected to be added to ``qcodes_contrib_drivers/drivers/MakeofInstrument/`` folder while examples should be added to the ``docs/examples`` folder and tests placed in the ``qcodes_contrib_drivers/tests`` folder.
+Drivers are expected to be added to ``qcodes_contrib_drivers/drivers/MakerOfInstrument/`` folder while examples should be added to the ``docs/examples`` folder and tests placed in the ``qcodes_contrib_drivers/tests/MakerOfInstrument`` folder.
+Please follow naming conventions for consistency.

 For general information about writing drivers and how to write tests refer to the `QCoDeS documentation <http://qcodes.github.io/Qcodes/>`_.
 Especially the examples `here <https://qcodes.github.io/Qcodes/examples/index.html#writing-drivers>`__